Sam-MARTis/EulerianFluidSimulator/README.md

-As for how we find v(x) at x, we linearly interpolate the velocity at point from the neighbour boundry values.
+As for how we find v(x) at x, we linearly interpolate the velocity at the point from the neighbour boundary values.

-This, is in essence, how one simulates fluids.
-I'm not cobvering walls cause that'll take another 20 minutes of typing.
+This is, in essence, how one simulates fluids.
+I'm not covering walls cause that'll take another 20 minutes of typing.
 Exercise left for the reader :)